Wildlife Research Team

 Be sure to visit “Ways to Help” within our menu; our donation button now resides on that page.

 Another in-progress feature is our Menagerie, which is an index of the creatures of South Florida, air, land and water, that may be seen from our canoes.
-As of March 2023, it’s merely a simple list, but we have big plans for it to become a stellar knowledge base as time goes on.
+As of May 2024, it’s merely a simple list, but we have big plans for it to become a stellar knowledge base as time goes on.
 Keep checking back!

-In celebration of 30 years of WRT, we invite you to watch the accompanying video.
+In celebration of 31 years of WRT, we invite you to enjoy the accompanying video.
 Just a few weeks after Tom and Donna refurbished Doer, Tom introduced Donna to saltwater canoeing, starting with the western side of Key Biscayne, much of which is a mangrove preserve.
 To create this video, Donna restored these cherished and now historic photographs taken on several excursions with Tom as her stern paddler.
 Some were at sunrise, some were at sunset.
 Now you know why one of WRT’s first programs was for Stress Relief!

 Enjoy…and breathe!